 Holmen Husky Lodge is 300 m from us and we pick up there just after 19:00 (7 p.m.).

 (from 15 March, all pick up times are one hour later)

 From September 15 to April 10, departure every evening

 Pick up from your hotel or the cruise port (choose your pick up location when you book)

 Soup of the Evening during tour briefing

-Guided Hunt for the Northern Lights with a maximum of eight participants
+Guided hunt for the Northern Lights with a maximum of 8 participants in the bus

 Hot chocolate/coffee/tea and snacks

 Insulated thermo suit and overshoes, if necessary

 Assistance with your camera settings so you can take photos of the Northern Lights